-MS 260C.201, Subd.1(b) states: If a child was adjudicated in need of protection or services because the child is a runaway or habitual truant, the court may order any of the following dispositions in addition to or as alternatives to the dispositions authorized under paragraph (a):
+MS 260C.201, Subd.1 (b) states: If a child was adjudicated in need of protection or services because the child is a runaway or habitual truant, the court may order any of the following dispositions in addition to or as alternatives to the dispositions authorized under paragraph (a):

-1. Counsel the child or the child's parents, guardian, or custodian;

-2. Place the child under the supervision of a probation officer or other suitable person in the child's own home under conditions prescribed by the court, including reasonable rules for the child's conduct and the conduct of the parents, guardian, or custodian, designed for the physical, mental, and moral well-being and behavior of the child; or with the consent of the commissioner of corrections, place the child in a group foster care facility which is under the commissioner's management and supervision;

-3. Subject to the court's supervision, transfer legal custody of the child to one of the following:

-(i) a reputable person of good moral character.
-No person may receive custody of two or more unrelated children unless licensed to operate a residential program under sections 245A.01 to 245A.16, or

-(ii) a county probation officer for placement in a group foster home established under the direction of the juvenile court and licensed pursuant to MS 241.021;

-- 4. Require the child to pay a fine of up to \$100.
+- 1. Counsel the child or the child's parents, guardian, or custodian; - 2.
+Place the child under the supervision of a probation officer or other suitable person in the child's own home under conditions prescribed by the court, including reasonable rules for the child's conduct and the conduct of the parents, guardian, or custodian, designed for the physical, mental, and moral well-being and behavior of the child - 3.
+Subject to the court's supervision, transfer legal custody of the child to one of the following: - a.
+A reputable person of good moral character.
+No person may receive custody of two or more unrelated children unless licensed to operate a residential program under sections 245A.01 to 245A.16; or - b.
+A county probation officer for placement in a group foster home established under the direction of the juvenile court and licensed pursuant to MS 241.021; - 4.
+Require the child to pay a fine of up to \$100.
 The court shall order payment of the fine in a manner that will not impose undue financial hardship upon the child; - 5.
 Require the child to participate in a community service project; - 6.
 Order the child to undergo a chemical dependency evaluation and if warranted by the evaluation, order participation by the child in a drug awareness program or an inpatient or outpatient chemical dependency treatment program; - 7.
-If the court believes that it is in the best interest of the child and of public safety that the child's driver's license (High School Students) or instruction permit be canceled, the court may order the commissioner of public safety to cancel the child's license or permit for any period up to the child's 18th birthday.
+If the court believes that it is in the best interests of the child and of public safety that the child's driver's license or instruction permit be canceled, the court may order the commissioner of public safety to cancel the child's license or permit for any period up to the child's 18th birthday.
 If the child does not have a driver's license or permit, the court may order a denial of driving privileges for any period up to the child's 18th birthday.
 The court shall forward an order issued under this clause to the commissioner, who shall cancel the license or permit or deny driving privileges without a hearing for the period specified by the court.
-At any time before the expiration of the period of cancellation or denial, the court may, for good cause, order the commissioner of public safety to allow the child to apply for a license or permit, and the commissioner shall so authorize; - 8.
-Order that the child's parents or legal guardian deliver the child to school at the beginning of each school day for a period of time specified by the court; or - 9.
+At any time before the expiration of the period of cancellation or denial, the court may, for good cause, order the commissioner of public safety to allow the child to apply for a license or permit, and the commissioner shall so authorize;

+- 8. Order that the child's parents or legal guardian deliver the child to school at the beginning of each school day for a period of time specified by the court; or - 9.
 Require the child to perform any other activities or participate in any other treatment programs deemed appropriate by the court.

-\\PLEASE NOTE\\ According to MS 260C.201, Subd.
+PLEASE NOTE According to MS 260C.201, Subd.
 1(c): If a child who is 14 years of age or older is adjudicated in need of protection or services because the child is a habitual truant and truancy procedures involving the child were previously dealt with by a school attendance review board or county attorney mediation program under section 260A.06 or 260A.07, the court shall order a cancellation or denial of driving privileges under paragraph (b), clause (7), for any period up to the child's 18th birthday.